-All students assigned to hospital clinics or preceptors who round at hospitals must be credentialed according to the hospital's graduate medical policy.
-Students should not round at a hospital without appropriate credentials.

-Students required to complete credentialing will be contacted by the module coordinator with instructions and deadlines regarding necessary documentation.
-It is essential that all paperwork is completed and submitted in a timely manner.

-Students are required to dress professionally to all orientations and follow the hospital/clinic and/or school dress code.
+- All students assigned to hospital clinics or to preceptors who round at hospitals must be credentialed according to the hospital's graduate medical policy.
+Students should not round at a hospital without appropriate credentials. - Students required to complete credentialing will be contacted by the module coordinator with instructions and deadlines regarding necessary documentation.
+It is essential that all paperwork is completed and submitted in a timely manner. - Students are required to dress professionally to all orientations and follow the hospital/clinic and/or school dress code. - Preceptor note: If students have not been credentialed and the preceptor would like to invite them on a hospital round, please contact the module coordinator two weeks in advance of the anticipated session.
+Processing and orientation for hospitals may take 2-3 weeks.

-Figure 3 (Left): "Graduation cap and textbooks" (Unknown) 123RF. http://www.123rf.com/photo_334796_graduation-cap-and-textbooks.html

-Figure 4 (Right): "Blood Pressure" (Unknown) HealthMED. http://healthmedinc.org/wellness-solutions/health-screenings/